sujayopensource/an-askreddit-list-of-compsci-books/README.md

-# cs-books-and-resources-approved-by-reddit
+# reddit-chooses-computer-science-books
+and other resources.

-books and resources loved by r/learnprogramming community for going the extra mile of curiosity in the CS world.
-Compiled by me, a lurker who kept track
+These are books and resources loved by r/learnprogramming community for going the extra mile of curiosity in the CS world.
+Compiled by me, a lurker who kept track.

-Websites and Online resources:
+Websites and online resources:

 https://craftinginterpreters.com/ detailed walk-through of general compilation and interpretation techniques by actually building two interpreters in Java and C